Adán Godoy

-Adán Aquilino Godoy Rubina (born 26 November 1936) is a Chilean former footballer who played as a goalkeeper for Chile in the 1962 and 1966 FIFA World Cups.
+Adán Aquilino Godoy Rubina (26 November 1936 – 5 April 2026) was a Chilean footballer who played as a goalkeeper for Chile in the 1962 and 1966 FIFA World Cups.
 He also played for Santiago Morning and Club Deportivo Universidad Católica.

-Career
+Club career

 In 1966, he had a brief stint with Deportes Concepción, alongside teammates such as Hugo Cicamois, Luis Hernán Carvallo and Esteban Varas.

+International career

+Godoy made his debut with Chile in the 1–0 win against Yugoslavia for the 1962 FIFA World Cup's third place.

-Personal life
+Personal life and death

-He is the father-in-law of the former Chile international footballer Carlos Rivas, with whom he coincided in Santiago Morning in 1977, at the same time he is the grandfather of the Canadian former player Carlos Rivas Jr., son of Carlos Sr.
+Godoy was the father-in-law of the former Chile international footballer Carlos Rivas, with whom he coincided in Santiago Morning in 1977, at the same time he was the grandfather of the Canadian former player Carlos Rivas Jr., son of Carlos Sr.

+Godoy died in La Serena on 5 April 2026, at the age of 89.